esper-io/console_docs/docs/provisioning-template/createtemplate.md

-**Note**: If the Android Settings App is enabled for a device in Multi-application mode, the device user can access these settings and change them on the device.
+**Note**: If the Android Settings Application is enabled for a device in Multi-application mode, the device user can access these settings and change them on the device.